-7 Ways to Strengthen Your Records Management Policies for 2020
+7 Ways to Strengthen Your Records Management Policies This Year

 As you head into a new year, consider setting aside time to review these 7 elements of your records management policy to ensure they are up to date with the latest information and regulations set out for your specific industry.
 And if you haven’t established your own policies, this loose framework can help you get started off on the right foot.

 One of the most important factors of developing a robust records management policy is ensuring you know the risks associated with the information your organization uses every day.
 It’s also important to know the rules and regulations for your industry to ensure that your internal policies are in line with the requirements set forth by the appropriate governing bodies.